-Opened on August 22, 1958, by Trinidadian-American Ben Ali and his then-fiancée Virginia Rollins, whom he married two months later, the restaurant, which is famous for its signature half-smokes, chilli dogs and milkshakes is also historically known for the indispensable role it played during the 1968 Washington, D.C. riots which were fueled by Martin Luther King Jr.’s assassination.
+Opened on August 22, 1958, by Trinidadian-American Ben Ali and his then-fiancée Virginia Rollins, whom he married two months later, the restaurant, which is famous and popular for its signature half-smokes, chilli dogs and milkshakes is also historically known for the indispensable role it played during the 1968 Washington, D.C. riots which were fueled by Martin Luther King Jr.’s assassination.

 More about this